So Long, See You Tomorrow is a Korean movie about two high school friends and their lifelong regrets.

 What type of father abandons his children?
 Although circumstances differ for everyone, Dong Joon's rationale is that parenthood became too big of a commitment for him.
 He stops making the effort after a while.
 But that was then.
 Years later, Dong Joon admits his actions were wrong.
 As he aged, his thinking became more mature.
 Min Ho's recent troubles with the law are a cry for help, indicating the teen needs family guidance.
 His son's origami gifts also evoke a paternal sensibility in Dong Joon.

 Dong Joon's mom once stated that having kids can bring immense sorrow and joy.
 It took Dong Joon much longer to figure out the joyous part.
 Many factors influenced Dong Joon to realize fatherhood is a blessing, not a burden.
 Now apologetic and remorseful, he wants to make amends for his mistakes.
 Although he was once a deadbeat dad, should we not celebrate him for putting in effort?
 Some people never change their ways.
 Dong Joon's father doesn't care and remains a neglectful parent.
-In contrast, Dong Joon is at least cognizant of his wrongdoings.
+In contrast, Dong Joon is at least aware of his wrongdoings.

 Dong Joon seeks redemption.
 Our protagonist made mistakes in the past, but he is trying to improve.
 He invites Min Ho to live with him, fulfilling his duties as a father.
 They write lengthy letters to reaffirm their commitment.
 In addition, he contacts his estranged sister and repairs their bond.
 Later, we see him cleaning the apartment, symbolic of purging his impurities.
 Dong Joon is starting over again, but it doesn't involve running away this time.
 Humbled by what he once did wrong, Dong Joon uses these experiences to ensure he becomes a better guardian.